enginerd-kr/chronis/CONTRIBUTING.md

 - **Feature requests**: Open an issue describing the feature and use case
 - **Questions**: Open a discussion or issue

+## AI Assistance

+Parts of this project were developed with the assistance of AI tools (e.g. Claude) for drafting, refactoring, and documentation.

+All code has been reviewed, validated, and is fully maintained by human contributors.
+The use of AI tools does not replace human responsibility for code quality, correctness, or project direction.

 ## License

 By contributing to Chronis, you agree that your contributions will be licensed under the MIT License.